keitanvl12-ctrl/App-Ticket/replit.md

 # Overview

 TicketFlow Pro is a modern, full-stack ticket management system built with React and Node.js.
 It provides a comprehensive dashboard for tracking support tickets, managing team members, and analyzing performance metrics.
-The application features a clean, responsive interface with real-time data visualization and efficient ticket workflow management.
+The application features a clean, responsive interface with real-time data visualization, efficient ticket workflow management, and advanced enterprise features including workflow approvals, custom forms, and SLA management.

 # User Preferences